im-ushan-ikshana/im-ushan-ikshana/README.md

 - 🎓 **Education:** Undergraduate Student at the University of Kelaniya
 - ✉️ **Contact:** Feel free to reach out to me at [Telegram](https://t.me/Im_Ushan_Ikshana)

-- ⚡ Fun fact **I'm a professional note-taker because my memory has an "auto-delete" feature.
-But hey, that's what keeps life exciting, right? 😂**

 <p align="left">
 </p>